-Join John Helfen for an in-depth discussion in this video Creating center lines, center marks, and hole notes, part of Up and Running with Autodesk Inventor.
+Join John Helfen for an in-depth discussion in this video Creating center lines, center marks, and hole notes, part of Learning Autodesk Inventor.

 In this chapter we've learned how to place views, we've learned a few ways to create…dimensions, we've even learned how to control the precision of those dimensions.…In this movie I want to turn our focus to Centerline, Center Marks, and Hole Notes.…To create those, we're going to go to the Annotation tab, and under the Symbols panel you can see…a few different options for creating Centerline and Center Marks.…I'm going to zoom in on our front view and start with creating up general Centerline.…This command allows you to simply select points in the view that you can create Centerlines from.…

 For example, if I hover over the midpoint on this side of the part, simply drag to the…other side of the part and connect to the midpoint there, I can then right-click and…select Create, and I've manually created a Centerline.…This can be done with any view and any geometry within that view.…The other way to create a Centerline would be to use the Centerline Bisector tool.…This tool allows you to select two lines and have Inventor create a Centerline between…